 If you haven’t compared electricity or gas plans in South Australia, you could be paying more than you need to for energy.

-Here are just a few reasons to compare gas and electricity retailers (also known as energy providers) in SA:
+Here are just a few reasons to compare energy providers in SA:

-You are free to switch electricity and gas providers in South Australia; this means you could pay less for energy if you opt for a different provider or take advantage of other deals.
+Both residential and small business customers are free to switch electricity and gas providers in South Australia; this means you could pay less for energy if you opt for a different provider or take advantage of other gas or electricity deals.

 Always check the following if you’re planning on finding a new provider: